sbabic/swupdate/README.md

 Submitting patches
 ------------------

-You can submit your patches (or post questions reagarding the project to the swupdate Mailing List:
+You can submit your patches (or post questions regarding the project) to the swupdate Mailing List:

 	swupdate@googlegroups.com